Please note that the printed version of this page will include opening times and other useful information for each property/event.

 30 East Stockwell Street, Colchester, Essex, CO1 1ST

-Peake's House stands in the Dutch Quarter of Colchester, which has retained its old street plan.
-It was originally three cottages and, as Colchester was a centre for the cloth trade, they probably belonged to weavers with the long mullioned windows designed to give light to the men at their looms.
+Peake's House stands in the Dutch Quarter, which has retained its old street plan.
+Originally three cottages and with Colchester being a centre of the cloth trade, they probably belonged to weavers, the long mullioned windows designed to give light to the men at their looms.
+The satisfying late Elizabethan interiors of a prosperous merchant’s house provide a particularly atmospheric existence within its walls.
 Young Landmarker's sheets will be available.

 6 Church Street, Colchester, Essex, CO1 1NF